jvgiordano/OSSMM-Version-1/docs/_pages/safety-and-data.md

 measurement systems are passive.
 The pulse sensor uses photoplethysmography (PPG) - the same light-based technology found in consumer smartwatches - which emits only low-intensity light to detect blood flow beneath the skin.
-At no point is current injected into the body
+At no point is current injected into the body.

 * **Biocompatible materials**: We selected specific 3D printing filaments based on their published safety data to ensure skin contact compatibility.
 Safety data sheets for all components and filaments are included in this repository for your reference.
+You may use your own filaments of choice, but we recommend verifying their respective safety information before usage.

 ## Data Privacy and Security